 Conclusion

-For the studies presented in this report, the literatures on IDR and intellectual virtues, most centrally intellectual humility, suggest a likely connection between them that has heretofore been unexplored.
+The preceding literature review suggests suggest a likely connection between IDR and intellectual virtues, centrally intellectual humility, that has heretofore been unexplored.
 Because HEOs have demonstrated the ability (or at least fervent desire) to facilitate IDR, they may also consider how doing so can aid or be aided by the framework of intellectual virtue development.
-Together, significant IDR engagement and the potentially correspondent “virtuous professors” who undertake it may thus achieve multiple strategic goals for HEOs while also bettering individuals, communities and an increasing polarized world.
+Together, significant IDR engagement and the potentially correspondent “virtuous professors” who undertake it may thus achieve multiple strategic goals for HEOs while also bettering individuals, communities and an increasing skeptical world.

 Instrumentation: Measuring Intellectual Virtues and IDR Support and Engagement

+We report on two studies in this paper, both utilizing measures of intellectual virtues and IDR support and engagement.
 Virtues more broadly, and intellectual virtues in particular, are most commonly measured via self-report (Fowers, Carroll et al. 2021).
-As part of a Virtue Identification Scale developed within a larger grant-funded project on the impact of social norms on virtue, the studies presented here utilized an abbreviated scale assessing faculty’s self-reported endorsement of three intellectual virtues most germane to IDR engagement: collaboration, curiosity and intellectual humility.
+As part of a Virtue Identification Scale developed within a larger grant-funded project on the impact of social norms on virtue, the two studies presented here utilized an abbreviated scale assessing faculty’s self-reported endorsement of three intellectual virtues most germane to IDR engagement: collaboration, curiosity and intellectual humility.
 We refer to this instrument as the Abbreviated Intellectual Virtue Identification Scale (A-IVIS).

 Measuring Intellectual Virtues